nthulstrupp/hadoop-learnings/README.md

 ## ETL: Tranferring data from Hadoop (HDFS) to Amazon S3 bucket

 As part of a project with a partner we needed to send our data to a shared S3 bucket.
+This needed to be a automated process, so I setup a workflow in oozie that prepares a csv file, compress it and loads it to a s3-bucket

 ## ETL: Working with oozie shell actions (Beeline CLI)

-Implementing a
+Implementing a oozie shell action in a workflow that connects to a external server using JDBC-driver and Beeline CLI and executes a hive-script

 ## ETL: Working with CSV files (Creating tables from csv / Exporting big csv)